PanderMusubi/afvalophaaldata/README.md

 the calendars here are in iCalendar format (.ics) and can be used by following next three steps:
-1. Find the URL for the garbage collection calendar for your address.
+1. Find the link for the garbage collection calendar for your address.
 2. If needed, install calendar software.
-3. Add this URL to your calendar software.
+3. Add this link to your calendar software.

-### 3.1 Find the URL for your address
+### 3.1 Find the link for your address

 See the directory [ics](ics) for available calendars.
 For every postcode, there is a file called README.md with an overview of the calendars for that postcode.
 This is the moest easy way to find your calendar.

-The URLs to the calendars have the following structure:
+The links to the calendars have the following structure:
 1. `https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/`
 2. `DDDD/` (decimals from postcode, e.g. `3531`)
 3. `LL/` (letters from postcode, e.g. `EB`)
 4. `N` (decimals from house number, e.g. `2`)
-5. `-EEE` (optional extension to house number, e.g. `BSA` or `BS`)
+5. `-EEE` (optional house number extension, e.g. `BSA` or `BS`)
 6. `_HHMM` (optional notification, `2130` evening before, `0700` for morning)
 7. `.ics`

-Note that only two types of notifications are available.
+Note that only two exact notifications are available.
 The above results in he following examples:
-* https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2.ics for postcode 3531 EB at house number 2 without a notification
+* for postcode `3531 EB` at house number `2` without a notification<br />`https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2.ics`
-* https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2_0700.ics for postcode 3531 EB at house number 2 with a notification in the morning at 07:00
+* for postcode `3531 EB` at house number `2` with a notification in the morning at 07:00<br />`https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2_0700.ics`
-* https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2_2130.ics for postcode 3531 EB at house number 2 with a notification evening before at 21:30
+* for postcode `3531 EB` at house number `2` with a notification evening before at 21:30<br />`https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2_2130.ics`
-* https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2-BS_2130.ics for postcode 3531 EB at house number 2 extension BS with a notification evening before at 21:30
+* for postcode `3531 EB` at house number `2` extension `BS` with a notification evening before at 21:30<br />`https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2-BS_2130.ics`
-* https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2-BSA_2130.ics for postcode 3531 EB at house number 2 extension BSA with a notification evening before at 21:30
+* for postcode `3531 EB` at house number `2` extension `BSA` with a notification evening before at 21:30<br />`https://raw.github.com/PanderMusubi/afvalophaaldata/master/ics/3531/EB/2-BSA_2130.ics`

 If your postcode is missing, please request it via an [issue](https://github.com/PanderMusubi/afvalophaaldata/issues) but for privacy reasons list **only** your postcode and not any house numbers.
-Calendars will be generated for all house numbers of that postcode.
+If possible, also add the website where your garbage collection data can be found.
+Then calendars for all house numbers of that postcode will be added.

 ### 3.2 Install calendar software

-### 3.3 Add your URL to calendar software
+### 3.3 Add your link to calendar software

 Probably, your system already has calendar software installed.
 If that is not the case, please use a calander from the list below.